Inside Story

 Siyue becomes pregnant to a boyfriend who subsequently leaves China, and her.
 She is thirty-one and decides to have the child, recruiting her mother, Sulan, to help.
 Sulan’s basic model of parenting is her brother-in-law, who would as soon hit his children as look at them; Siyue has to retrain her in modern parenting methods.
 She is glad to be a single mother: her friends find life with their partners burdensome.
 In fact, research on domestic violence in China — not a topic specifically mentioned in this book — shows authoritarian family structures intact, underpinning relatively high rates of intimate partner violence.

 Leiya, too, has a child with her boyfriend, although later marrying him.
 She has to alter the date on her wedding certificate to avoid her child falling victim to the many bureaucratic penalties for children born out of wedlock.
-There are millions of these children in China, and it is only the precipitate decline in the birth that has encouraged a reversal of the government policy that punished unlicensed childbirth with fines.
+There are millions of these children in China, and it is only the precipitate decline in the birth rate that has encouraged a reversal of the government policy that punished unlicensed childbirth with fines.

 June, meanwhile, displays attitudes towards marriage and children that are common among young, educated, professional women.
 She will probably marry her long-term boyfriend but doesn’t even want to think about children yet: maybe in her forties?

-Written in plain prose, the book is organised chronologically, with the lives of the four women appearing in segments.
+Written in plain prose, the book is organised chronologically, with the lives of the four women unfolding in alternating segments.
 This can make for disjointed reading experience, but you can always opt to choose your own adventure — as you well might in the case of Sam’s story — and skip some pages to find out what happened next.
 An extended preface, really a prologue, provides general factual information about Chinese politics and society.
 The writer makes no assumptions about readers’ prior knowledge, perhaps correctly so.
 One Cambridge professor has recommended the book as providing “a fascinating perspective on a country we will have to learn more about in the years ahead” — this about a country that has been recognised as a superpower since at least the turn of the century.

 Private Revolutions: Coming of Age in a New China